8.1 – Understanding the gimmicks of Insurance

 Medical doctors don’t usually like the moniker of alternative treatments.
 They’ll tell you that there are only two kinds of medicine—medicines that work and medicines that don’t.
 However, insurance companies don’t quite agree with this assessment.

-For starters, you’ll only be able to claim if you’re hospitalised in a government-certified Ayush facility.
-That means a specialist has to diagnose your condition, recommend hospitalisation, and treat it as any other doctor would.
+For starters, you’ll only be able to claim if you’re hospitalized in a government-certified Ayush facility.
+That means a specialist has to diagnose your condition, recommend hospitalization, and treat it as any other doctor would.
 And in our experience, insurance companies routinely dismiss these claims because they don’t meet the burden of proof.

 Verdict: Slightly Gimmicky